 But that isn’t what this review is about.
 Can you make money with Team Beachbody MLM?
 Let’s dive right in to see.

-Team Beachbody was founded in Santa Monica, California.
-In 1998 by Jon Congdon Carl Daikeler.
+Jon Congdon and Carl Daikeler started Team Beachbody in Santa Monica, California in 1998.
 It is a privately owned media-based and fitness company.
 They were given $500,000 angel investments to start their company, with which they purchased the Beachbody.com site.
 They created workout videos and used the domain to build their business.

 Now, this is something I wasn’t aware of, Team Beachbody sells dietary supplements and superfoods like Beachbar and Shakeology.
 In 2018 they released Openfit, an app that programs and tracks your nutrition.
 In 2019 they released Team Beachbody Video On Demand.

-Team Beachbody is an MLM-based (Multi-Level-Marketing) company and sells its products partially through people who sign up as coaches.
+Team Beachbody is an MLM-based company and sells its products partially through people who sign up as coaches, in addition, the company sells its product through Infomercials.

 Beachbody does operate under a couple of different names.
-Team Beachbody and Beachbody are the same company, but when you buy from Team Beachbody, you are assigned an MLM Representative Coach.
+Team Beachbody and Beachbody are the same company, but when you buy from Team Beachbody, you are assigned a Representative Coach.

 What Does Team Beachbody Offer?

-2007 Shakeology has protein in the form of pea and whey protein with herbs, vitamins, probiotics, digestive enzymes, and antioxidants.
+The year 2007 saw the development of Shakeology, which has protein in the form of pea and whey protein with herbs, vitamins, probiotics, digestive enzymes, and antioxidants.

-2015 They started Video On Demand which is a home workout live streaming app.
-They offer this through Netflix.
-Includes 80 Day Obsession, Morning Meltdown 100, Insanity, LIIFT4, and 21 Day Fix.
+Then again, in 2015 they started Video On Demand which is a home workout live streaming app, not to mention they offer this through Netflix.
+It includes 80 Day Obsession, Morning Meltdown 100, Insanity, LIIFT4, and 21 Day Fix.

-2018 They developed Openfit which offers over 350 live classes with a personal fitness trainer on Facetime.
+In 2018 they developed Openfit which offers over 350 live classes with a personal fitness trainer on Facetime.

 How To Become A Team Beachbody Coach?

 If you want to become a Team Beachbody coach, you can go to their website and apply.
-Once you are accepted, you are a Coach.
-Nowhere in the policy statement, you have to sign does it say they provide certified training.
+Once you are accepted, you are a Coach; point often overlooked, nowhere in the policy statement, does it say they provide certified training?
 You will be trained to “invite, invite, invite” new people to become coaches.
 Building a downline is how you earn money.

 When a new member signs up to purchase products through Team Beachbody, the company will assign that new person to a coach.
 A coach can increase their downline by pushing the coaching MLM position on new product members.